 Finland is an exceptional travel destination and is one of the world’s best countries to witness the Northern Lights.
 During the day, the endless countryside is blanketed in snow and peppered with frozen lakes.
 At night the sky is an eruption of light and color as the Aurora Borealis enthralls.
 Chances are that if you’re visiting Finland, you’ll also be spending some time in Helsinki, the capital city.
 One interesting activity in Helsinki is the Tom of Finland walking tour.
 The experience begins with an audio-visual introduction to Touko Valio Laaksonen, aka the famed erotic artist better known as Tom of Finland.
 After the introduction, a local guide leads you through the streets of Helsinki discovering everything from Tom’s local watering hole to his preferred cruising park.

 Located on the western edge of southern Europe, Portugal sits along the Atlantic Ocean and offers amazing landscapes, architecture, culture, beaches and more.
-The weather is mild year-round, and Portugal is one of the least expensive countries to visit in western Europe so your money will go far during a visit.
+The weather is mild year-round, and Portugal is one of the least expensive countries to live in and visit in western Europe so your money will go far during a visit.
 It may not be as well-known or popular of a destination as its Spanish neighbor, but Portugal still has plenty to offer.
 In fact, Porto (Portugal’s second-largest city) has been named one of the Top 10 European Destinations by Lonely Planet, European Consumer’s Choice and TripAdvisor.
 The gay scene is a bit smaller in Portugal’s major cities compared to other large European cities, however, it’s still very developed and has a lot to offer for any LGBT+ traveler.